eventer-neuroscience/eventer-fresh/content/home/intro.md

 <div align="justify">

-Thanks for visiting our page.

-Contribute to this repository by adding your project using this [**form**](https://forms.gle/nxSFXXfyzW8oiTso9).
-We will revise it and add it to the page as soon as possible!

-All of our content is open to copy/replicate and improve.
-Go to our organization page on [GitHub](https://github.com/open-neuroscience/) to see more.
+Welcome to the home of Eventer!

+Eventer enables rapid, reproducible and unbiased analysis of synaptic events.
+To further aid in enhancing reproducability across laboratories, this repository has been established to enable sharing of models trained across a range of model systems.
+To contribute to this database please use this [**form**](https://forms.gle/nxSFXXfyzW8oiTso9).
+We will then format it for the database as soon as possible

-Have a look around and [**get in touch**](#contact) if you would like to suggest/comment/ask us anything!.
+Don't hesitate to [**get in touch**](#contact) if you would like to suggest/comment/ask us anything!.

+Thanks,
+Team Eventer

 </div>